Aliases for GP1BA Gene

 GeneCards Summary for GP1BA Gene

 GP1BA (Glycoprotein Ib Platelet Alpha Subunit) is a Protein Coding gene.
-Diseases associated with GP1BA include von willebrand disease, platelet-type and bernard-soulier syndrome, type a2.
-Among its related pathways are ECM-receptor interaction and Hematopoietic cell lineage.
+Diseases associated with GP1BA include Von Willebrand Disease, Platelet-Type and Bernard-Soulier Syndrome, Type A2.
+Among its related pathways are Platelet activation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include thrombin receptor activity.

 UniProtKB/Swiss-Prot for GP1BA Gene

 GP-Ib, a surface membrane protein of platelets, participates in the formation of platelet plugs by binding to the A1 domain of vWF, which is already bound to the subendothelium.